defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 ### Preface

-If you find anything in this writeup you feel is inaccurately depicted and/or explained, please reach out to me and let me know!
-I am always willing to make corrections in order to provide the most accurate information possible, while also taking the opportunity to learn and grow.
-Thanks!
+If you find anything in this writeup you feel is inaccurately depicted and/or explained, please reach out to me and let me know! `Hackback` is currently rated as the most difficult machine on the website <a href="https://www.hackthebox.eu/">Hack The Box</a>.
+It includes some interesting techniques such as log poisoning, SOCKS proxy tunneling and alternate data streams!

 <p><br></p>